OpenBB-finance/OpenBB/README.md

 ## Disclaimer <a name="Disclaimer"></a>

->"A few things I am not.
+"A few things I am not.
 I am not a cat.
 I am not an institutional investor, nor am I a hedge fund.
 I do not have clients and I do not provide personalized investment advice for fees or commissions."
--DFV
+DFV

 ## Support <a name="Support"></a>